 - Awaken Students!
 Education is for Self-Awareness and Inner Growth

 - Student Mental Health Crisis – How Campuses Have Become Mental War Zones for Our Youth

 About the author:

-Born on the beautiful island of Crete in Rethymno, Greece, Andreas Toupadakis received his B.S. in Chemistry from the Aristotelian University in Thessaloniki.
-He has lived in the U.S. since 1978, and received his Ph.D. in Chemistry from the University of Michigan in 1990.
-Following a career in industry, academia and two US Government laboratories, in 2001 Dr. Toupadakis resigned from a classified government position maintaining nuclear weaponry at Lawrence Livermore National Laboratory in California to actively contribute to the peace movement.
+Born on the beautiful island of Crete in Rethymno, Greece, Andreas Toupadakis received his primary education while living in the mountainous village of Argiroupoli near the coast.
+After receiving his B.S. in Chemistry from the Aristotelian University in Thessaloniki, he began graduate school in the U.S. He has lived in the U.S. since 1978, and he received his Ph.D. degree in Chemistry from the University of Michigan in 1990.

 Since 2005, Dr. Toupadakis has been teaching at UCDavis as a lecturer at the Department of Chemistry.
 The courses he teaches include the General Chemistry 2ABC series for first-year students majoring in science and engineering, the Organic Chemistry 118ABC series and the Organic Chemistry 8AB series for second-year students, and the Physical Chemistry for Life Sciences 107AB series for third- and fourth-year students.
 His scientific interests are in better teaching methods and chemistry book writing and reviewing.
 His lectures are tuned toward conceptual learning via the Socratic dialogue method.